PrestaShop/open-source/content/maintainers-guide/reviewing-pull-requests.md

 A Pull Request may only be merged after the following requirements have been fulfilled:

-- The change has received all the required approvals
+- The change has received all the required approvals.
 - The change does not have any outstanding merge conflicts.
 - Automated checks (including automated tests) are passing.